Costa Rican Sea Turtles

 FOOD AND WATER

-We’ll eat breakfasts and dinners at Kike’s, a local restaurant about a quarter mile away from the field station, but we typically will not have sit-down lunches.
+Teams will eat breakfasts and dinners at Kike’s Place, a local restaurant about a quarter mile away from the field station, but we typically will not have sit-down lunches.
 If you wish to make something to eat at lunchtime, some staples will be provided at the station.
 Volunteers on past expeditions have generally found that two meals per day are sufficient.

 TYPICAL MEALS

 The following are examples of foods you may find in the field.
-Variety depends on availability.
+Variety depends on availability and location.
 We appreciate your flexibility.

 • Breakfast: Fruit, pancakes, eggs, vegetables, toast, French toast, omelets, and rice and beans.
 Fresh fruit smoothies are also available.